SabirHalil/Maze-Game/README.md

-## Maze Game: A First-Year Computer Engineering Project
+## Maze Solver

 Welcome to Maze Solver, an exciting project that emerged from my very first year in computer engineering.
-This maze game project challenges your problem-solving skills and offers an opportunity for creative exploration.
+This maze game project challenged my problem-solving skills and offered an opportunity for creative exploration.

 ## Gameplay Overview:
 Maze Solver is an automated adventure that immerses players in the captivating world of mazes.
 As the game unfolds, it offers two enticing options: